btcpayserver/btcpayserver-doc/FAQ/FAQ-ServerSettings.md

 ```
 Now you can access with `newadmin@example.com` as admin.

+When you apply the changes, you'll noticed that newly created user isn't the member of any stores.
+In that case, [follow this guide] to add the new users to all or certain stores.

 ## BTCPAY_SSHKEYFILE is not set when running the docker install, or unable to update through Server Settings / Maintenance

 You may see such the following message when you run your docker-compose (either via `btcpay-up.sh` or `btcpay-setup.sh`):